omnivector-solutions/osd-documentation/master/_sources/index.rst.txt

 This documentation is the source of truth for information pertaining to the deployment and operation of the Omnivector Slurm Distribution (OSD).
-The Omnivector Slurm Distribution stands on a suite of codified operations to assemble, install, deploy, and operate SLURM.
+The Omnivector Slurm Distribution stands on a suite of codified operations to assemble, install, deploy, and operate Slurm.

 Getting Started
 ---------------